ShiftLeftSecurity/scan-docs/docs/integrations/dispatch.md

 action(tasks=["sastscan-check"], on=pull_request(chatops=["build"]))
 ```

-While being brief, the pipeline, which is also stored in the application's repo, will perform a ShiftLeft scan against the repository where the Dispatchfile resides.
+While being brief, the pipeline, which is also stored in the application's repo, will perform a scan against the repository where the Dispatchfile resides.
 The libraries with the three functions "git_resource", "pull_request", and "sast_scan" are loaded at runtime.
 The pipeline can be triggered either by a pull request against the repository or by executing the ChatOps command "/build" against a pull request.

 Next, open up a PR against the application repo and a webhook will be subsequently generated.
 This will trigger the pipeline to kick off on your running instance of Dispatch.

 !!!
 Tip
     There are multiple ways to view the results of the pipeline via your Git provider or the Dispatch UI.

 In the Dispatch UI, you can see the pipeline run status.
-In the below example, dispatch failed the pipeline run due to ShiftLeft Scan determining that there were security flaws in the application.
+In the below example, dispatch failed the pipeline run due to Scan determining that there were security flaws in the application.

 ![Dispatch Pipeline Status](img/d2iq1.png)